Spencer Torkelson Player Props: Tigers vs. White Sox

-The Detroit Tigers, including Spencer Torkelson (hitting .237 in his past 10 games, with three doubles, a home run, six walks and four RBI), battle starter Lucas Giolito and the Chicago White Sox at Comerica Park, Thursday at 6:40 PM ET.
+The Detroit Tigers, including Spencer Torkelson (.391 on-base percentage in past 10 games, 81 points above season-long percentage), take on starting pitcher Lance Lynn and the Chicago White Sox at Comerica Park, Friday at 6:40 PM ET.

-In his last appearance, he strung together two hits (going 2-for-5 with a double) against the Royals.
+He strung together two hits (going 2-for-3 with an RBI) in his last game against the White Sox.

 Spencer Torkelson Game Info & Props vs. the White Sox